The Homes (Fitness for Human Habitation) Act has made its way into the statute books. How does this affect landlords? Let’s find out.

 The Homes Act will force social landlords, including housing associations, and private landlords to improve the standard of their properties.
 Damp and insect infestations will no longer be tolerated, and landlords will have to fix such issues.

 Currently, private tenants are reliant on environmental health teams from their local authority.
 Housing inspectors are obliged to check out properties when a complaint is made and issue an enforcement notice if they find problems.
 Unfortunately, these teams are often overstretched, and it can take months to tackle problems, which leaves tenants in limbo.

 When Does the Homes Act Come into Effect?

 Any new tenancies are covered by the new legislation.
 Existing tenancies are covered in three months’ time.
 A fixed term tenancy is covered when it rolls over into a periodic tenancy.

 Housing charity, Shelter, is happy with the new bill.
-In a statement issued to the media, it said the new legislation would help tenants deal with landlords who drag their feet over essential repairs, plus it would “help to raise conditions generally, through the broader positive impact on landlord education and awareness of their responsibilities and the risk of being sued”.
+In a statement issued to the media, it said the new legislation would “help to raise conditions generally, through the broader positive impact on landlord education and awareness of their responsibilities and the risk of being sued”.